thosgood/this-weeks-finds/markdown/51-100/week081.md

 H\^3(Maps(S\^0,G)) which is just another way of saying H\^3(G), where W lives

-There is a fourth term in this series which I didn\'t get around to talking about; it\'s
+There is a fourth term in this series which I didn't get around to talking about; it's

 H\^4(BG) where the degree 4 characteristic class for G-bundles, e.g. the 2nd Chern class for SU(n), lives

-Here BG is the \"classifying space\" of G. I would like to understand more deeply what\'s going on with this series, because the different terms have a lot to do with physics in different dimensions \-\-- dimensions 0 to 4, the \"low dimensions\" which are so specially interesting.
+Here BG is the "classifying space" of G. I would like to understand more deeply what's going on with this series, because the different terms have a lot to do with physics in different dimensions --- dimensions 0 to 4, the "low dimensions" which are so specially interesting.

-I should conclude by noting that while a lot of this appeared in Brylinski\'s talk, and a lot of it is probably common knowledge among topologists, it was in some conversations with James Dolan that we worked out some of the patterns I mention here.
+I should conclude by noting that while a lot of this appeared in Brylinski's talk, and a lot of it is probably common knowledge among topologists, it was in some conversations with James Dolan that we worked out some of the patterns I mention here.